Layr-Labs/eigenlayer-docs/docs/eigenda/rollup-guides/op-stack/README.md

 ![OP stack digram](/img/op-stack-blob-disersal-seq.png)

 In the absence of fraud proofs, the integration is relatively simple.
-On the sequencing side instead of writing L2 transaction data to Ethereum calldata, we write L2 transaction data to EigenDA.
+On the sequencing side, instead of writing L2 transaction data to Ethereum calldata, we write L2 transaction data to EigenDA.
 Then we take the resulting EigenDA blob key and write that to Ethereum calldata.
-Where the blob data could be many megabytes in size, the blob key is only a few bytes long and so the cost of the calldata becomes relatively negligible.
+Where the blob data could be many megabytes in size, the blob key is only a few bytes long so the cost of the calldata becomes relatively negligible.

 The other side of the integration is the L2 derivation pipeline, which both